ShobhaThomas/Getting-and-Cleaning-Data-Project/CodeBook.md

 #Code Book

-This is a code book which describes the data, the variables and any clean up which is done on the data.
+Code Book describes the data, the variables and any clean up which is done on the data.

 ##Data Source